core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Extensions to the OSCORE Option # {#ssec-oscore-option-extensions}

-In order to support the message exchange for establishing a new OSCORE Security Context as defined in {{ssec-derive-ctx}}, this document extends the use of the OSCORE Option originally defined in {{RFC8613}} as follows.
+In order to support the message exchange for establishing a new OSCORE Security Context, this document extends the use of the OSCORE Option originally defined in {{RFC8613}} as follows.

 * This document defines the usage of the seventh least significant bit, called "Extension-1 Flag", in the first byte of the OSCORE Option containing the OSCORE flag bits.
 This flag bit is specified in {{iana-cons-flag-bits}}.